AJB0211/CleaningDataW_R/CodeBook.md

 ### Note:
 This document mirrors the functionality of the `run.analysis.R` script with visualization and annotation of the data cleaning process.

-# NOTE TO SELF: USE HDF5 FOR EXPERIENCE

 ## Packages

 ```r